-Instructor:Dr Leo Eisner (Seismik, Czech Republic)Language:EnglishLevel:FoundationDuration and formats:Online: 4 live sessions of 4 hoursClassroom: 2 days
+Instructor: Dr Leo Eisner (Seismik, Czech Republic)

 This newly revised programme explaines the principles of microseismic monitoring ranging from single monitoring borehole to surface and near surface networks.
 The applications cover from conventional to unconventional production, through geothermal energy extraction to CO2 sequestration.
 We will focus on understanding the measurements made in passive seismic, their use and their uncertainties.
 The course will also discuss the latest developments in microseismicity from DAS monitoring systems, source mechanisms, tomography and anisotropy to reservoir simulations.
 Finally, we will discuss social and scientific aspects of (induced) seismicity related to oil and gas reservoir, hydraulic fracturing and unconventional production.